Beckii Cruel: 2009-2010: Early YouTube career and Japanese debut

 On 22 July 2007, Flint created a YouTube channel under the name "xBextahx", from a nickname she had when she was younger.
-The first video she posted on the channel was a cover dance of "Hare Hare Yukai".
-On 15 April 2009, she posted a cover dance video of herself dancing to "Danjo", a song by Taro that was turned into an Internet meme in Japan.
+The first video she uploaded was a cover dance of "Hare Hare Yukai".
+On 15 April 2009, she uploaded a video of herself dancing to "Danjo", a song by Taro that was turned into an Internet meme in Japan.
 Her video was uploaded to Nico Nico Douga, where it went viral, and she started receiving offers to perform in Japan.

 In August 2009, she signed onto the talent agency Life Is So Cruel.
 Life Is So Cruel suggested Flint to use a stage name to distinguish herself from Japanese television personality Becky, and Flint declined to use her last name.
 A Japanese producer suggested the stage name "Beckii Cruel" for her, through a combination of one of her nicknames and Life Is So Cruel.
-Another stage name suggested for her was "Beckii Angel", as the agency was in process of creating the girl group Cruel Angels, but Flint decided the stage name "Beckii Cruel" sounded "cool."
-After flying to Japan, she first performed as a dancer in the finale of Animelo Summer Live 2009.
+Another stage name suggested for her was Beckii Angel, as the agency was in process of creating the girl group Cruel Angels, but Flint decided the stage name Beckii Cruel sounded "cool".
+After flying to Japan, she performed as a dancer in the finale of Animelo Summer Live 2009.
 Later, she performed with Taro at the Akihabara Entertainment Festival.

-For her Japanese activities, Flint would travel to Japan during school holidays, and she would live stream every Saturday on Nico Nico Douga.
-Initially, she was brought onto Life Is So Cruel to dance at events, but the management then planned on having her pursue a music career.
+Flint would travel to Japan during school holidays, and she would live stream every Saturday on Nico Nico Douga.
+Initially, she was brought onto Life Is So Cruel to dance at events, but the management planned on having her pursue a music career.
 Although Flint had experience in dancing, having taken ballet since she was 4 years old, she underwent vocal training and sought advice from David Holland, an agent who also worked with Samantha Barks.